BaharaJr/api-docs/docs/users/user.md

   4. Form will be displayed with appropriate data based on the specified organization unit.

 # Import/Export Module
+ *You are required to Get Import Templates for every organization unit you want to import data as the data will be uploaded to the organization unit from which the template was downloaded.*

+ 7.To import data, go to the Data Import tab.
   Sometimes you may be having a large number of employees’ records which pose a tedious work of adding them one by one into the system.
 Import/Export application allows users to enter massive data into the system.
 To access Import/Export application do the following:

   1.Go to the application menu and select Import/Export application from the menu.